liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 03/06/21
+  - C#
+  - More class relationships, with inheritance, composition and collab.
+Examples done.
+  - More unit testing and pillars of OOP.

 ### 02/06/21
   - C#
   - Struggled with focus tonight, so warm!